Corso di inglese completo gratis

-Di seguito sono riportati i link ai video di un corso di inglese gratis visualizzabile su Youtube, che porta l’utente dal livello Beginner (principiante, corrispondente al livello A1) al livello Advanced (avanzato, corrispondente al livello C1), accompagnati dalle mie note personali riguardo agli argomenti trattati in ogni video.
+Venendo al nocciolo, di seguito sono riportati i link ai video di un corso di inglese fatto molto bene e gratis visualizzabile su YouTube, che porta l’utente dal livello Beginner (principiante, corrispondente al livello A1) al livello Advanced (avanzato, corrispondente al livello C1).

 Questo corso è fatto davvero bene: lo seguii io tempo fa per arrivare al livello Advanced e consiglio agli studenti da molti anni.